clusterednetworks/ufw-block-http-except-cloudflare/README.md

 # ufw-block-http-except-clouldflare
-This is a shell script that will get cloudflares IP Block and then generate a ufw allow command This script is designed for debian based linux servers using the UFW (Uncomplicated Firewall)
+This is a shell script that will allow your to block all http and https traffic from the internet and allow only cloudflares IP Block.
+It will then generate a ufw allow command for all of Cloudflares IP Block.

+This script is designed for debian based linux servers using the UFW (Uncomplicated Firewall)

+Using this script properly will essentially give your server the best DDoS protection as it will force all http/https traffic through cloudflare.

 # Usage: